ishmeet-aubi/ishmeet-aubi/README.md

 - 🔭 I’m currently working on a project Stormy Cosmetics.
 - 🌱 I’m currently learning Merk Stack Technologies.
-- 👯 I’m looking to collaborate on cool Mern Stack Projects.
+- 👯 I’m looking to collaborate on Mern Stack Projects.
 - 🤔 I’m looking for help with enhancing my skills as a backend developer.
 - 📫 How to reach me:  [Linkedin: @ishmeet-kaur-aubi-50065a139](https://www.linkedin.com/in/ishmeet-kaur-aubi-50065a139/)
 - 😄 Pronouns: She/ Her